VIBURNUM continued

 VIBURNUM x hillieri 'Winton'

-(V. erubescens x V. henryi) V. erubescens is one of my favourite viburnum, so it seemed natural to add this hybrid from it to our collection.
+(V. erubescens x V. henryi) V. erubescens is one of my favourite viburnums, so it seemed natural to add this hybrid from it to our collection.
 A medium sized semi-evergreen, it will keep most of its leaves most of the winter, weather and location permitting.
 The attractive foliage is copper tinted when young and again through winter.
 Panicles of creamy- white flowers are profusely borne in June, followed by red berries which ripen to black.
 Another case of the longer I grow it, the more I like it!

 VIBURNUM ichangense